Veterinarians Without Borders helping to prevent rabies spread in northern Canada

 Skip to Main Content

-PRESS RELEASE: Veterinarians Without Borders working to prevent rabies across remote communities in Canada's North
+Veterinarians Without Borders working to prevent rabies across remote communities in Canada's North

 OTTAWA, ON (September 22, 2022) – Each year, September 28th marks World Rabies Day – a time dedicated to raising awareness about ending the fatal zoonotic disease across the globe – including right here in Canada.
 Throughout communities in Canada's North, the threat of rabies is ever-present, creating lethal risks for both dogs and their human families.
 Rabies is endemic in the northern wild fox population, and as climate change expands their range and drives them closer to communities, interactions between dogs and foxes are becoming increasingly common.
 This is, in turn, elevating the risk of rabies transmission.
 As part of our Northern Animal Health Initiative (NAHI), Veterinarians Without Borders (VWB) has partnered with communities throughout the Northwest Territories and Nunavut to provide veterinary care, including rabies vaccinations and lay volunteer training, which, otherwise, would be near-impossible to access.
 Our NAHI program aligns with The Global Strategic Plan to end dog-mediated rabies by 2030.